 - An internal assessment that focuses on the “health and well-being” of your systems

 - An internal assessment process that includes feedback from the front-line staff who are working in those systems on a day-to-day basis

 - A prioritization process that enables leadership to sort through the many problems to find the vital few.
 In other words, which problems, when solved will impact other problems for the better as well, giving you a bigger bang for your buck.

-Questions?
+Still got questions?
 We are interested in getting in conversation with you on how this might look in your organization or to give you some tips on how to do the above successfully in your unique organization.
 Give us a call or send an email to start the dialogue.